NunoSempere/nunosempere.com/blog/2022/08/10/evolutionary-anchor/index.md

 <p><img src="https://upload.wikimedia.org/wikipedia/commons/a/ae/Darwin%27s_finches_by_Gould.jpg"  class="img-medium-center"></p>

+**tl;dr**: The report underestimates the amount of compute used by evolution because it only looks at what it would take to simulate neurons, rather than neurons in agents inside a complex environment.
+It's not clear to me what the magnitude of the error is, but it could range many, many orders of magnitude.
+This makes it a less forceful outside view.

+## Background

 Within Effective Altruism, Ajeya Cotra's report on artificial general intelligence (AGI) timelines has been influential in justifying or convincing members and organizations to work on AGI safety.
 The report has a section on the "evolutionary anchor", i.e., an upper bound on how much compute it would take to reach artificial general intelligence.
 The section can be found in pages 24-28 of [this Google doc](https://docs.google.com/document/d/1k7qzzn14jgE-Gbf0CON7_Py6tQUp2QNodr_8VAoDGnY/edit#heading=h.gvc1xyxlemkd).
 As a summary, in the report's own words:

 > This hypothesis states that we should assume on priors that training computation requirements will resemble the amount of computation performed in all animal brains over the course of evolution from the earliest animals with neurons to modern humans, because we should expect our architectures and optimization algorithms to be about as efficient as natural selection.

 This anchor isn't all that important in the report's own terms: it only gets a 10% probability assigned to it in the final weighted average.
-But this bound is personally important to be because I do buy that if you literally reran evolution, or if you use as much computation as evolution, you would have a high chance of producing something as intelligent as humans, and so I think that it is particularly forceful as an "outside view".
+But this bound is personally important to me because I do buy that if you literally reran evolution, or if you use as much computation as evolution, you would have a high chance of producing something as intelligent as humans, and so I think that it is particularly forceful as an "outside view".

+## Explanation of my concern

-However, I'm don't buy the details of how the author arrives at this estimate:
+I don't buy the details of how the author arrives at the estimate of the compute used by evolution:

 > The amount of computation done over evolutionary history can roughly be approximated by the following formula: (Length of time since earliest neurons emerged) \* (Total amount of computation occurring at a given point in time).
 My rough best guess for each of these factors is as follows: